GoC-Spending/contracts-data-web/content/department/nrcan-rncan.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Natural Resources Canada spent an estimated \$138.3M in 2021-2022 on contracts.
+Natural Resources Canada spent an estimated **\$138.3M in 2021-2022** on contracts.

+Across 10,260 contracts active since the start of the 2017-2018 fiscal year, 1,138 have at least one amendment (11%).
+Of contracts with amendments, the average increase in dollar value was 145% and the average number of amendments was 1.52.
+Cumulatively these amendments represent an increase of \$148.8M over the original contract values.

+The average contract duration was 0.73 years, and the average contract value (not including contracts under \$10k) was \$82.9K.
+The longest contract was 30.09 years.
+The largest contract by value (including amendments) was \$11.5M.

 {{< /entity_summary >}}

 ## Vendors